 To advance your chances of reaching these senior and managerial positions, offer to take on every position of responsibility you are confident in doing.
 Take the chance of being a linked nurse for a specific role e.g. incontinence when you can.
 This will provide you with vital expertise in how to succeed in positions of trust and improve your colleague communication skills.

 Taking on a new role or responsibility will always give you new skills and experiences, more information about the company, and a bigger network of colleagues who will vouch for your willingness to progress.

 What You Should Do Constantly.

-- Sign up to email alerts to keep up to date and improve base knowledge
+- Sign up to email alerts to keep up to date with industry news and improve base knowledge.

 - Keep your managers happy by showing you have a willingness to learn and go the extra mile for your patients.